What is a tibial plateau fracture?

-Fractures which involve the tibial plateaus range from very small fractures, which are only seen on MRI scans, to those which involve a significant injury, which results in a Humpty-Dumpty appearance of several bone pieces which can be almost impossible to put back together.
-While those with fractures which only show up on MRI scan have an excellent outcome and a fairly quick return to activities, those involving significant disruption with multiple pieces of the lateral tibial plateau often have a poor prognosis.
+Tibial plateau fractures range from very small fractures that are only seen on MRI scans, to significant injuries that result in a Humpty-Dumpty appearance of several bone pieces nearly impossible to put back together.
+While those with fractures that only show up on MRI scan have an excellent outcome and a fairly quick return to activities, those involving significant disruption with multiple pieces of the lateral tibial plateau often have a poor prognosis.

 - Pain when weight is applied